Learn about the best methods to treat female concerns.

-Vaginal laser treatments are relatively new in the mainstream world, but have actually been around as a gynaecology treatment option for longer than you think!
+Vaginal laser treatments are relatively new in the mainstream world, but they have actually been around as a gynaecology treatment option for longer than you think!

-What are laser gynecology treatments Toronto?
+What are laser gynecology treatments?

-Laser is a word that many of us know and use, and we’re familiar with common skin rejuvenations and skin tightening lasers
+Laser is a word that many of us know and use, and we’re familiar with common skin rejuvenations and skin-tightening lasers.

-Laser technology began being used in the field of gynecology in the early 1970s when it was used to treat cervical erosions.
+Laser technology began being used in the field of gynecology in the early 1970s, when it was used to treat cervical erosions.
 Now, multiple types of laser gynecology treatments Toronto exist to treat several common gynecological and vaginal issues.

-This can occur from sneezing, exercising and laughing and it causes urine to involuntarily leak from the bladder.
+This can occur from sneezing, exercising, and laughing, and it causes urine to involuntarily leak from the bladder.
 Stress urinary incontinence occurs because of weak muscles in the pelvic floor as well as the connective tissue that supports that region.
-With age and after childbirth, weakening of the muscles and tissues is normal.
+With age and after childbirth, the weakening of the muscles and tissues is normal.

-Lastly, a third common issue is pelvic organ prolapse or POP.
+Lastly, a third common issue is pelvic organ prolapse, or POP.
 This is a type of pelvic floor disorder that affects about one-third of all women throughout their lifetime.
 The pelvic floor refers to a group of muscles in the pelvic opening region.
 Normally, these muscles and their corresponding tissues are meant to keep the pelvic organs in place internally.
-With age and after childbirth, pelvic organ prolapse becomes more common amongst women.
+With age and after childbirth, pelvic organ prolapse becomes more common among women.
 The term prolapse refers to a descending of organs.
 These organs can include the bladder, uterus, and the vagina.
 There is a laser gynecological treatment that treats pelvic organ prolapse in a gentle and non-invasive way.
 It works by tightening the tissue in the affected area to contract the vaginal canal and effectively treat the issue of pelvic organ prolapse.

-How much do laser gynaecological treatments cost?
+How much does it cost?

 Why is it important to choose an expert to do your treatment?

 It is imperative that you choose not only a qualified and experienced laser practitioner, but also a laser clinic that you feel very comfortable with and that has a good reputation.
-Choosing to do a laser gynecological treatment is a very personal decision, so complete trust in the medical professional performing the treatment is essential for optimal results and your own satisfaction.
+Choosing to do a laser gynecological treatment is a very personal decision, so complete trust in the medical professional performing the treatment is essential for optimal results and for your own satisfaction.

-Even with cosmetic gynecologists, it is important to know the answers to some key questions including:
+Even with cosmetic gynecologists, it is important to know the answers to some key questions, including:

-- Asking for verification of the vaginal laser clinic’s medical professionals to ensure that they are properly trained
+Asking for verification of the vaginal laser clinic’s medical professionals to ensure that they are properly trained

-- Asking about the clinic’s experience and the number of vaginal treatments they have completed
+Asking about the clinic’s experience and the number of vaginal treatments they have completed

-- Asking for some patient testimonials
+Asking for some patient testimonials

-What to expect during vaginal laser treatments
+What to expect during treatment:

 Laser vaginal treatments are minimally invasive treatments.
 During a treatment, only a small and gentle insertion piece is placed in the affected area.
 Often described by patients are being comfortable or even “warm”, the insertion piece does not cause pain to the patient.
-In some cases, a numbing cream may be applied before the onset of the vaginal treatment in order to make sure the patient is not in any discomfort throughout the treatment.
+In some cases, a numbing cream may be applied before the onset of the vaginal treatment to make sure the patient is not in any discomfort throughout the treatment.
 Some patients have said they experience slight irritation or tingling in the affected area during the treatment.
 During a vaginal laser treatment, the skin in the area is neither cut nor burned, as the gynecological laser treatment is designed to be minimally invasive and comfortable.

-What to expect after vaginal laser treatments
+What to expect after treatment:

 After having laser gynecological treatments Toronto, it is normal to have mild swelling and erythema in the treated area.
 In some cases, patients may observe spotting or an increase in vaginal secretions for a few days after the treatment.
 Some patients have noted a discomfort similar to mild menstrual cramps right after receiving the treatment.
 These are all normal and quite common after a vaginal laser treatment.

 To ensure the best results, it is important to take care to prevent any trauma to the treated area.
-This can be achieved by abstaining from sexual intercourse for at least seven days post-treatment, refraining from inserting tampons for one menstrual cycle, and generally avoiding any activities that cause a rapid increase in pressure onto the bladder for about a month after the treatment.
+This can be achieved by abstaining from sexual intercourse for at least 7 days post-treatment, refraining from inserting tampons for one menstrual cycle, and generally avoiding any activities that cause a rapid increase in pressure onto the bladder for about a month after the treatment.